jonathanking/protein-transformer/README.md

   --without_angle_means
                         Do not initialize the model with pre-computed angle means.
+  --eval_train EVAL_TRAIN
-  --eval_train          Perform an evaluation of the entire training set after
+                        Perform an evaluation of the entire training set after a training epoch.
+  --eval_train_drmsd EVAL_TRAIN_DRMSD
-                        a training epoch.
+                        Perform an evaluation of the entire training set after a training epoch.
   -opt {adam,sgd}, --optimizer {adam,sgd}
                         Training optimizer.